dbist/cockroach-docker/ferretdb/README.md

+## Note: This example does not work with CockroachDB 23.1.
+You need 23.2 at minimum due to [3252]

+You can test the integration using the latest 23.2 build or this image:

+`image: us-docker.pkg.dev/cockroach-cloud-images/cockroachdb/cockroach:v23.2.0-alpha.00000000-3468-g7cef593cfe1` in docker-compose.yml file.

+---

 This is a fork of [MariaDB's NoSQL Listener example](https://github.com/mariadb-corporation/dev-example-nosql-listener) that replaces MariaDB MaxScale and MariaDB Community Server with [FerretDB](https://github.com/FerretDB/FerretDB) and PostgreSQL.